painfulloop/Watermark-DnCNN/README.md

   runned, it will compile and run once the dncnn printing all layers and testing if allright
 - __AuxVisualizerModel.py__: contains all functions needed to create Deep Prior model (also with loss and optimizer)
 - __utility.py__: contains utility functions for file store and other utilities

-All the scripts can be logically splitted into those categories:
+- __WatermarkedTrainedModel.py__ nad __WatermarkedVisualizerModel__: easy to use wrappers for needed modules for Paper tests All the scripts can be logically splitted into those categories:
+- __prunings.py__: contains utility functions for weight and unit pruning on tensorflow Variable

 - __Preprocessors__: *DnCNN_test.py* for basic environment test, *GeneratorTriggerVerificationImg.py* for trigger/verification keys, *Preprocess_dataset_for_dncnn.py* for numpy datasets creation
 - __Fast run scripts__: *fastrun_train.py* and *fastrun_test.py*